DenisShagalin/library/README.md

 Client:
 1) edit the file config.json.sample (remove .sample) from the file name.

-2) npm install jest -g
+2) npm install -g node-gyp

 3) "npm test -- --coverage"  <-- this command will be run test coverage.